 Obtained wealth was invested in war.
 Through the terror and temptation, by wealth and through mysterious rituals the men of Roviana were consolidated into dreadful gangs.
 They attacked and pillaged coastal villages in Choiseul and Isabel and brought home heads of enemies, using them as terrifying adornment of war canoes - tomoko or piling the skulls up in their villages.

 Head hunting expeditions were fuelled by the competition of local warlords - who could bring more fear to his enemies, was superior bangara.

-In such a way Roviana became a regional power, especially in late 18th - early 19th century, in the times of ruthless Tae-Bangara and his son Qutu.
+In such a way Roviana became a regional power, especially in the late 18th - early 19th century, in the times of ruthless Tae-Bangara and his son Qutu.

-The advance of European economic structure, military power, Christianity and, well, infectious diseases broke the dominance of Roviana in late 19th century.
+The advance of European economic structure, military power, Christianity and, well, infectious diseases broke the dominance of Roviana in the late 19th century.